TMJ Headaches Explained: Types, Causes & Relief

-Not every headache is made the same.
-Patients who suffer from TMJ might experience one or more types of headaches as one of their symptoms of TMJ.
-Although there are several types of headaches linked to TMJ, three are more common than others.
-These include migraines, tension and referred pain headaches.
-Understanding the link between these types of headaches and TMJ can help you understand why you experience this condition.
+Not every headache is the same.
+Patients who suffer from TMJ might experience one or more types of headaches as part of their symptoms.
+Although several types of headaches can be linked to TMJ, three tend to be more common: migraines, tension headaches, and referred pain headaches.
+Understanding the connection between these headaches and TMJ can help you recognize why you’re experiencing this condition.
+At our practice, we focus on providing comprehensive dental care in Southlake, TX, which includes diagnosing and treating TMJ-related issues to improve both your oral health and overall well-being.

 Migraines

 Nearly 40% of people with TMJ also experience migraines.
-Migraines are much more severe than your traditional headache and are usually accompanied by painful symptoms such as nausea and vomiting, aura, light and sound sensitivity, and throbbing pain.
+Migraines are much more severe than a traditional headache and are usually accompanied by painful TMJ symptoms such as nausea and vomiting, aura, light and sound sensitivity, and throbbing pain.

-The link between migraines and TMJ are still somewhat unknown.
-Some migraines are linked to overstressed or overactive jaw muscles.
+The link between migraines and TMJ is still somewhat unknown.
+Some migraines are connected to overstressed or overactive jaw muscles.
 This type of migraine occurs because the trigeminal nerve (the nerve that triggers migraines) has branches located near the jaw.
-Therefore, when the muscles become too tense or overactive, it can reach the nerve and then trigger a migraine.
+When the muscles become too tense or overactive, they can affect this nerve and trigger a migraine.

-The trigeminal nerve is often seen as the trigger point of migraines.
-The nerve controls the jaw muscles and is also the receiving point of pain signals.
-When the jaw muscles become overstimulated, the nerve can release calcitonin gene-related proteins (CGRP) which can also trigger migraines and pain conditions.
-With TMJ treatment, the muscles will relax which will prevent the nerve from becoming overstimulated and prevent CGRP from releasing.
-This may prevent migraines and other pain conditions ultimately.
+The trigeminal nerve is often considered the central trigger point of migraines.
+It controls the jaw muscles and also receives pain signals.
+When jaw muscles become overstimulated, the nerve can release calcitonin gene-related proteins (CGRP), which are known to trigger migraines and other pain conditions.
+With proper TMJ treatment, the muscles relax, which helps prevent overstimulation of the nerve and reduces the likelihood of CGRP release.
+This may not only prevent migraines but also ease other painful TMJ symptoms.

 Tension Headaches